 NCR's tax provisions include a provision for income taxes in certain tax jurisdictions where its subsidiaries are profitable, but reflect only a portion of the tax benefits related to certain foreign subsidiaries' tax losses due to the uncertainty of the ultimate realization of future benefits from these losses.
+During 2016, the tax rate was impacted by a less favorable mix of earnings, primarily driven by actuarial pension losses in foreign jurisdictions with valuation allowance against deferred tax assets.
 During 2015, there was no tax benefit recorded on the \$427 million charge related to the settlement of the UK London pension plan due to a valuation allowance against deferred tax assets in the United Kingdom.
-Refer to Note 10, "Employee Benefit Plans," for additional discussion on the settlement of the UK London pension plan.
+Refer to Note 9, "Employee Benefit Plans" for additional discussion on the settlement of the UK London pension plan.
 Additionally, we favorably settled examinations with Canada for tax years 2002 through 2006 that resulted in a tax benefit of \$10 million.
 During 2014, we favorably settled examinations with the IRS for the 2009 and 2010 tax years that resulted in a tax benefit of \$13 million.
 In addition, the 2014 tax rate was favorably impacted by a \$9 million reduction in the U.S. valuation allowance and a favorable mix of earnings by country, primarily driven by actuarial pension losses due to a change in the U.S. mortality table.
-During 2013, we recorded a one-time benefit of approximately \$16 million in connection with the American Taxpayer Relief Act of 2012 that was signed into law in January 2013 and the related retroactive tax relief for certain law provisions that expired in 2012.
-The 2013 tax provision was also favorably impacted by the release of a \$10 million valuation allowance due to the implementation of a tax planning strategy to access certain deferred tax assets, a \$15 million reduction in a valuation allowance related to a subsidiary in Japan, and a favorable mix of earnings by country, primarily related to lower pension benefit.